IRS Forms

 Where You File And How Access Works

 You complete the application on Pay.gov.
-Search for “5316,” sign in or continue as a guest, fill out the application, upload your single PDF, and pay the user fee by ACH, debit, or credit.
+Search for “5316,” register for a Pay.gov account (a Pay.gov account is required) or sign in to your existing account, fill out the application, upload your single PDF, and pay the user fee.
 You will receive a confirmation email immediately after submission, and that email acts as your acknowledgement.

 The Determination Scope, What The IRS Looks For